King of the Narrow Sea: Writing and filming

 "King of the Narrow Sea" was written by Ira Parker and directed by Clare Kilner, marking their first time in the Game of Thrones franchise.

 The title of the episode refers to the title held by Daemon Targaryen.

 Casting

-The episode stars Paddy Considine, Matt Smith, Rhys Ifans, Fabien Frankel, Sonoya Mizuno, Milly Alcock, Emily Carey, Graham McTavish, and Jefferson Hall.
+The episode stars Paddy Considine as King Viserys I Targaryen, Matt Smith as Prince Daemon Targaryen, Rhys Ifans as Ser Otto Hightower, Fabien Frankel as Ser Criston Cole, Sonoya Mizuno as Mysaria, Milly Alcock as Young Princess Rhaenyra Targaryen, Emily Carey as Young Queen Alicent Hightower, Graham McTavish as Ser Harrold Westerling, and Jefferson Hall as Ser Tyland Lannister.

 Reception

 Ratings

 An estimated 1.81 million viewers watched "King of the Narrow Sea" during its first broadcast on HBO on September 11, 2022.
-The four broadcasts of the episode on HBO dueing the premiere night attracted a total of 2.47 million viewers.
+The four broadcasts of the episode on HBO during the premiere night attracted a total of 2.47 million viewers.
 Viewership for the show across all platforms in the US was 5% higher than the previous episode.